helikopterspark/asturan/README.md

 If you want to restrict request origin, do so in the ``connectionIsAllowed()`` function in ``server.js``.

 Start the server with ``node server.js``.

+Google's STUN server is used as default for the signaling and can be used for demo purposes.

 Credits
 -------